How to Make the Supercorder Straight Flute

 25° (?) to right

-These angles need not be set in stone.
+These angles need not be set in stone - perhaps some are not optimum.
 But they work.
 I chose them as practical and "operable" while keeping them out of the way of other keys and the fingers.
-I tried to make the F and F# keys the same as the "Modern Alto".
+To start with I tried to make the F and F# keys the same as the "Modern Alto" recorder.
+The G/E key mechanism then had to work around those, and then the Eb-Db then had to work around the B/Bb pipe-key and the G/E.

 Tone holes with keys have a special surround.
 The key pad has to seal against a flat surface, in contrast to the fingers which can cover over the slight curve of the round body.
 The surround is a slight depression drilled in with a special drill.
 (Look at a clarinet or an oboe.)
 I made my pad surround drills by shaping flat "spade" drill bits to the shape I wanted with a file, and soldering a little piece of round brass pipe to the center.
 The pipe keeps the bit centered on the hole without drilling out any more on the sides of the tone hole.